deepatharwani/MATLAB_Internship/README.md

 # MATLAB_Internship
-This contains the physical body simulations of various devices using MATLAB/Simulink.
+This contains the physical body simulations of various objects using MATLAB/Simulink.